samwel-mongare/samwel-mongare/README.md

  ![Figma](https://img.shields.io/badge/-Figma-F24E1E?style=flat&logo=figma&logoColor=white)
  ![Adobe XD](https://img.shields.io/badge/-Adobe_XD-FF61F6?style=flat&logo=adobe-xd&logoColor=white)

-### 🚀 Projects
-1. **[Football Fan Companion](https://github.com/samwel-mongare/football_fan_companion)** – A go-to app for football fanatics.
-Whether you love the Premier League or La Liga, I've got you covered.
-2. **[Space Travellers](https://github.com/samwel-mongare/space_travellers)** – Ready to book a rocket?
-No?
-Well, you can at least dream with this space mission app.
-3. **[My Personal Portfolio](https://github.com/samwel-mongare/Personal-Portfolio)** – A glimpse into my world, featuring some of the coolest stuff I’ve built!

 ### 🎉 Fun Facts About Me:
-- When I’m not coding, you can find me **debating who the real G.O.A.T is in football** (Messi?
-Ronaldo?
-Let's discuss 🤔).
 - I once thought I could write an entire web app in one night... turns out I’m human after all.
 - My dream job? **Becoming an astronaut developer**—coding in zero gravity.
 (NASA, call me! 😎)